cyberark/secretless-broker/CONTRIBUTING.md

 ## Submodules

 Secretless makes use of some third party libraries using Git Submodules.
+In the [build instructions](#building) we cover some of the basics of how to clone the repository and populate the submodules.
+In this section, we cover how to work in the submodules of the Secretless project.

 Development on submodules is similar to just working with a second repository, in that you can `cd` into it and check out branches or make separate commits.
 However, you also have the ability to commit and push recursively from the parent repository.
 For help